 - Frozen green beans, optional

-- Heavy cream OR one tbsp of butter mixed with 3 tbsp of milk
+- Heavy cream OR one tablespoon of butter mixed with 3 tablespoon of milk

 Instant Pot Chicken and Dumplings

 - 1/2 cup Onions

 - 5 biscuits Canned biscuits